hammerheim-game/hammerheim-rules/8-scenarios.md

 controlling the Harpy rolls another D6.
 This is the distance from which the model has been dropped.
 The result is the Strength of hit (Strength 1 to Strength 6).
 Normal falling rules apply.
-If a model falls into a building than count the fall to where they land and then determine if the model falls again if it is within 1" of the edge of the floor.
+If a model falls into a building then resolve the fall to where they land, and then determine if the model falls again if it is within 1" of the edge of the floor.
 Any model that is struck by the dropped model will suffer a S3 hit.